donaldoalmazan/train_demo/README.md

 ```bash
 python bogie_counter_yolo.py
 ```
+Usage Notes:
+- Bogie count is shown on-screen and logged in the console.
+- Make sure webcam is focused by placing an object behind the train to limit autofocus.
-Press ESC to exit the viewer
+- Press ESC to exit the viewer.

 ## How it works